 Ability to move from pilot to production responsibly.
 Understanding of workflow vs. agent vs. multi-agent decisions.
 Clarity on where human-in-the-loop is required.
 Measuring ROI and validating outcomes.

-"The gap between how a leader rates their own AI literacy and how their team perceives them is often the most useful thing we measure."— Alex Durand, Founder, Frable Consulting
+The distance between how a leader rates their own AI literacy and how their team perceives them is often the most useful thing we measure.— Alex Durand, Founder, Frable Consulting

 AIQ is built on a Stable Core / Flexible Ring model.
-The core covers AI fundamentals, the jagged frontier, risk basics, and governance.
-It is consistent across every engagement.
-The ring is configured for your organization: your industry, your tooling, your specific exposure.
+The Stable Core covers AI fundamentals, the jagged frontier, risk basics, and governance.
+The Flexible Ring is configured for your organization: your industry, your tooling, your specific exposure.
+The result is a session that feels built for you, not delivered from a shelf.

 Individual AIQ inventory.
 Sponsor intake to understand org priorities, tooling, and constraints.
 Lightweight industry scan.
 Draft agenda built from results.